Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy5.rst

--  In this activity, you will `calculate appropriate parameters for your own site and conduct SuPy simulations of it (T) <https://SuPy.readthedocs.io/en/latest/tutorial/AMF-sim.html>`_
+-  In this activity, you will `calculate appropriate parameters for your own site and conduct SuPy simulations of it <https://SuPy.readthedocs.io/en/latest/tutorial/AMF-sim.html>`_
    - An AmeriFlux site will be used as example.